The Office of the Vice Provost for Academic Programs (OVPAP), established in July of 2014, is responsible for:

 Quality assurance in the United States is conducted through accreditation by non-governmental regional accrediting bodies.
 Columbia is accredited by the Middle States Commission on Higher Education (MSCHE).
 Columbia's ten-year reaccreditation review will occur in 2015-2016.
 As part of this effort, the university is conducting a self-study review on the topic of the globalization of a Columbia education, an opportunity to explore a core part of Columbia's mission.
 Re-accreditation further involves a major review of documents and evidence to demonstrate compliance with MSCHE's "Standards of Excellence."

-Advancing interdisciplinary programs within schools and departments in the University
+Advancing global and interdisciplinary programs across the University

 Administering Presidential Teaching Awards for faculty and graduate students